Won’t somebody think of the children?

-The Prince Hotel has long been a thorn in the side of 93rd Street residents, who say drug addicts and prostitutes patronize the place daily.
+The Prince Hotel has long been a thorn in the side of 93rd Street residents, who say drug addicts and prostitutes patronize the dicey den daily.
 The site sits less than 500 feet from the potential site for the pre-K building.

 Residents were also concerned about increased traffic on the narrow roadway.

 “This is more than a tiny and cramped 93rd Street can bear,” said neighbor Jared Milano.